SQL Server Logins

 - Inside the logins, we can create a new login.

 - I will provide the password.
-It will be very simple password: pass.
+It will be a very simple password: pass.

 - I will disable Enforce Password Policy.